Why is InterSystems using SecureLink?

 How can I enable all my vendors to access our systems using SecureLink?

 Enexity, the makers of SecureLink, has an emerging program to allow users of SecureLink to standardize on SecureLink for all vendor remote access.
-Send email to email@example.com for more information.
+Send an email to firstname.lastname@example.org for more information.